DEET

-Mechanism and effectiveness
+Effectiveness

-DEET is an extremely effective insect repellant, the most effective available.
-It is effective against a variety of invertebrates, including ticks, flies, mosquitos, and some parasitic worms.
-DEET is suspected to affect two pathways in mosquitos: it affects odorant receptors at a distance, and it affects chemoreceptors upon contact.
-The exact mechanisms are still being researched, but the two most likely hypotheses are the "smell and avoid hypothesis" (that DEET has an unpleasant odor to insects), and the "confusant hypothesis" (that smelling DEET confuses insects).
+DEET is effective against a variety of invertebrates, including ticks, flies, mosquitos, and some parasitic worms.

+A 2018 systematic review found no consistent performance difference between DEET and icaridin in field studies and concluded that they are equally preferred mosquito repellents, noting that 50% DEET offers longer protection but is not available in some countries.

 Concentrations

-The concentration of DEET in products may range from less than 10 percent to nearly 100 percent.
-Concentrations of 10 to 30 percent are recommended for infants and children.
-DEET should not be used on children under 2 months of age.
+The concentration of DEET in products may range from less than 10% to nearly 100%, but concentrations greater than 50% do not increase the duration of protection.
+Higher concentrations can be safely applied to clothing, although it may damage some types of synthetic fibers.
+In the United Kingdom, the publicly-funded healthcare system, the National Health Service (NHS), recommends that UK citizens should use a concentration of 50% when visiting areas of the world with malaria.
+A lower concentration of 10% is recommended for infants and children.
+Health Canada decided in 2002 to limit DEET concentration to 30% in the country from the end of 2004 due to an increased long-term risk observed with repeated applications.

 DEET is often sold and used in spray or lotion in concentrations up to 100%.
-Consumer Reports found a direct correlation between DEET concentration and hours of protection against insect bites.
-100% DEET was found to offer up to 12 hours of protection while several lower concentration DEET formulations (20–34%) offered 3–6 hours of protection.
-Other research has corroborated the effectiveness of DEET.
-The Centers for Disease Control and Prevention recommends 30–50% DEET to prevent the spread of pathogens carried by insects.
+Consumer Reports report a correlation between DEET concentration and hours of protection against insect bites, but not how effective the protection is.
+Other research has corroborated the effectiveness of DEET as an insect repellent.
+The Centers for Disease Control and Prevention (CDC) recommends 30–50% DEET to prevent the spread of pathogens carried by insects.

 A 2008 study found that higher concentrations of DEET have an improved ability to repel insects through fabric.

-Effects on health
+Contraindications

+The CDC recommends that DEET should not be used on children younger than 2 months of age.

+Adverse effects

+When used as directed, products containing between 10% and 30% DEET have been found by the American Academy of Pediatrics to be safe to use on children as well as adults.

 As a precaution, manufacturers advise that DEET products should not be used under clothing or on damaged skin, and that preparations be washed off after they are no longer needed or between applications.
-DEET can act as an irritant; in rare cases, it may cause severe epidermal reactions.
-Other symptoms that can occur are breathing difficulty, burning eyes, or headaches.
+DEET can irritate the eyes and, unlike icaridin, it can cause breathing difficulty, headaches, or, in rare cases, it may cause severe epidermal reactions.

 The authors of a 2002 study published in The New England Journal of Medicine wrote: